How the GATT Rate Changes Your Pension Lump Sum

 Federal General Agreement on Tariffs and Trade (GATT)

 The General Agreement on Tariffs and Trade (GATT) was originally an agreement on trade quotas and tariffs after World War II (hence the name).
-Over the years, the GATT has evolved and influenced policy across the globe.
+Over the years, the GATT has evolved and influenced global policy.
 One of those laws changed how pension lump sums are calculated.

 What the “GATT Rate” Is

-Previously, pensions used different mortality tables and interest rates.
-This meant that the assumed life expectancy and rates of return used by pension funds were sometimes very different than the new standard.
-In other words, it’s a pretty big deal.
+Previously, pensions were based on different mortality tables and interest rates.
+This meant the assumed life expectancy and rates of return used by pension funds were sometimes very different than the new standard.
+In other words, the GATT altered the calculation of all pensions and lump sums, which is a significant change.

-For companies using the earlier mortality tables and interest rates, this meant they needed to put a lot more money into their pension plans to ensure they were adequately funded.
+For companies using the earlier mortality tables and interest rates, this meant they had to invest significantly more in their pension plans to ensure they were adequately funded.
 At the time, many plans were underfunded.

 To keep the plans funded, employers needed to put substantially more into their retirement funds.
 By some estimates, plan costs doubled from 1980 to 1996.